 Examining the CMB also gives astronomers clues as to the composition of the universe.
 Researchers think most of the cosmos is made up of matter and energy that cannot be "sensed" with our conventional instruments, leading to the names "dark matter" and "dark energy."
 It is thought that only 5% of the universe is made up of matter such as planets, stars and galaxies.

-While astronomers study the universe's beginnings through creative measures and mathematical simulations, they've also been seeking proof of its rapid inflation.
-They have done this by studying gravitational waves, tiny perturbations in space-time that ripple outwards from great disturbances like, for instance, two black holes colliding, or the birth of the universe.
+While astronomers study the universe's beginnings through creative measures and mathematical simulations, they've also sought proof of its rapid inflation.
+They have done this by observing gravitational waves, tiny perturbations in space-time that ripple outwards from great disturbances like, for instance, two colliding black holes or the universe's birth.

 According to leading theories, in the first second after the universe was born, our cosmos ballooned faster than the speed of light.
 (That, by the way, does not violate Albert Einstein's speed limit.
 He once said that light speed is the fastest anything can travel within the universe — but that statement did not apply to the inflation of the universe itself.)